Visiting Citizens Bank Park – 5 Tips For Newbies

 Visiting Citizens Bank Park, Tip #1: Phillies website or secondary market for tickets?
 It depends, of course.
-The Cubs, Yankees and Red Sox are high demand games, as are New Jersey native Mike Trout’s Angels, so you’ll do better looking through the Phillies website rather than paying the third party markup for those.
+The Cubs, Yankees and Red Sox are high demand games, as are South Jersey native Mike Trout’s Angels, so you’ll do better looking through the Phillies website rather than paying the third party markup for those.
 Fireworks nights are also very popular.

 Visiting Citizens Bank Park, Tip #2: Find low seats.
 The seats in the upper deck at Citizens Bank Park are nice and cheap if you’re on a budget, and it’s not that they’re bad seats, but they are way up there and definitely not for the acrophobic.

 There is ample parking at in the Philly Sports Complex and there are a couple of nice cheap spots, like the lot south of the Jetro warehouse.
 If you want to tailgate, lots south of Pattison Avenue are legal for tailgating, and the Lincoln Financial Field (Eagles) lots feature a pretty decent pregame grill scene.

 But if you want one of the two kingpin cheesesteaks here…the Tony Luke’s “Whiz Wit” or the Campo’s “Heater”, you’ve got to get in line in their Ashburn Alley stands early.
 On high attendance nights especially, lines for both stands get long and stay long all night.

 Don’t want a cheesesteak?
 Head for Bull’s BBQ for a turkey sandwich or Bull Dog…I’ve never had a bad meal there.
 And get a Federal Donut for dessert.